All Products

 Document Center

-After you enable the data archiving feature of general Enterprise SSDs (ESSDs) for an RDS instance, you can execute DDL statements to convert data between ESSDs and OSS buckets.
-The data archiving feature allows you to store large tables that are infrequently accessed to OSS buckets and use the native InnoDB access method to read data from the tables.
-The following DDL statements are supported:
+After you enable the data archiving feature for an RDS for MySQL instance that uses Premium ESSD, you can execute DDL statements to move data between the ESSD and OSS.
+This allows you to offload large, infrequently accessed tables to OSS and read them using the native InnoDB access method.
+The following DDL statements are used for data archiving:

 ALTER TABLE $table_name ENGINE_ATTRIBUTE='{"OSS":"Y"}';